 - Maya Mackrandilal

 Maya Mackrandilal is a transdisciplinary artist, writer, and arts administrator based in Los Angeles.
-Her artwork currently strives to imagine radical futures for women of color solidarity and liberation.
-Her writing focuses on issues of diversity and labor within the art world.
 She holds an MFA from the School of the Art Institute of Chicago, where she was a recipient of a Jacob K. Javits Fellowship.
 She received her BA in Studio Art with a minor in English from the University of Virginia, where she was awarded an Auspaugh post-baccalaurate fellowship.

 She tweets about art, politics, and culture @femme_couteau.